-However, if the DSL/DDSL feels that the child remains in immediate danger or at risk of harm, they may refer again.
+However, if the DSL feels that the child remains in immediate danger or at risk of harm, they may refer again.
 The threshold document will help and support our decision making.
 Threshold Framework: Accessing the right help at the right time

-At this referral stage, we will inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
+At this referral stage, we may inform parents/carers, unless there are compelling reasons not to (if informing a parent/carer is going to put the child at additional risk).
 Any such decision will be made with the support of children's social care.
 If a referral is made, children's social care will then make enquiries to determine whether any of the children involved need protection or other services.